-- A retiree plan is secondary to Medicare except if Medicare is provided before age 65 due to end stage Renal disease.
-Then the retiree plan remains primary for 30 months after Medicare was effective. - Any active plan, whether it covers you as the retiree or a dependent, is primary to Medicare. - The plan covering the retiree directly, rather than as a dependent, is the primary plan. - A plan covering the person as a retired employee is secondary to a plan that covers that person as an active employee.
+- A-The #Retiree Health pPlan is secondary to Medicare except if Medicare is provided before age 65 due to end stage Renal disease.
+Then the #Retiree Health pPlan remains primary for 30 months after Medicare was effective.
+Relevant deductibles. coinsurance and out-of-pocket limits continue to apply to both Medicare and the Plan. - Any active plan, whether it covers you as the retiree or a dependent, is primary to Medicare.

-• If a child is covered under both parents' plans, the plan of the parent whose birthday falls earlier in the year (not the oldest) is the primary plan.
+- The plan covering the retiree directly, rather than as a dependent, is the primary plan. - A plan covering the person as a retired employee is secondary to a plan that covers that person as an active employee. - If a child is covered under both parents' plans, the plan of the parent whose birthday falls earlier in the year (not the oldest) is the primary plan.
 If both parents have the same birthday, the plan that has covered a parent longer is the primary plan.